IMAGinE Awards – FAQ

 Will there be an awards ceremony this year?

-We are planning a fun online announcement as well as some exciting opportunities to hear more about the winners and highly commended so stay tuned
+We are also planning to stream the announcement for those who cannot travel as well as some exciting opportunities to hear more about the winners and highly commended so stay tuned.

 Still have questions or just want to talk through your nomination with us?